 Rations are important for any growing bear.Wikimedia Commons

-Orphaned as a baby, the young bear wasn't befriended by an Iranian child.
+Orphaned as a baby, the young bear was befriended by an Iranian child.
 It was Spring of 1942, and the Polish Army was on its way to meet with British troops in Palestine.
-That's when they happened upon the gentle baby bear.
-The soldiers passing through happened upon the pair and made a trade.
-Rations for the bear cub.
+That's when they discovered the gentle baby bear.
+The soldiers passing through happened upon the pair and made a trade: rations in exchange for the bear cub.
 Reluctantly I'm sure, the boy accepted the trade.
-Wojtek would soon be officially enlisted with Polish The 22 Transport Artillery Company.
+Wojtek would soon be officially enlisted in the Polish 22nd Transport Artillery Company.

 Wojtek was excellent at carrying heavy packs and boxes of ammunition.
 He brought a smile to those suffering under harsh times and truly contributed to the war effort.
 He was even let on the transport vessel out of Egypt as an official recruit.
 Maybe one of the heaviest soldiers, but also one of the sweetest.
 Wojtek has no confirmed kills.